scipopt/gcg/doc/resources/devs/gcg-vs-scip/mirroring.md

 # Mirroring of Branching Decisions to SCIP {#mirroring}
 > **This page is still in development and may be incomplete.
 Please excuse any inconveniences.**

+One of the core features of GCG, the generic column generation, leads to the fact that GCG sometimes knows better than SCIP what variables to branch on.
-GCG mirrors its branching decisions over to SCIP such that SCIP can execute them.
+This is why we synchronize the branch-and-bound tree between the underlying SCIP instance and GCG, such that SCIP can execute them.

 ## Technical Details
 The code for the communication to SCIP during branching on original variables is inside the